mwgeurts/viewray_fielduniformity/README.md

 ## Installation and Use

-To install this application, copy all MATLAB .m and .fig and DICOM .dcm files into a directory with read/write access and then copy the [CalcGamma.m submodule from the gamma repository](https://github.com/mwgeurts/gamma) into the gamma subfolder.
+To install the most recent release of this application, download [ViewRay Field Uniformity-Timing Check.mlappinstall](https://github.com/mwgeurts/viewray_mlc/archive/master.zip) from this repository, then open MATLAB, select the __Apps__ tab, and click __Install App__.
+In the Install App dialog box, browse to the downloaded file and then click __Open__.
+Finally, in the App Installer dialog box click __Install__ or __Reinstall__.
 If using git, execute `git clone --recursive https://github.com/mwgeurts/viewray_fielduniformity`.

-To run this application, navigate to the installation path and execute `FieldUniformity` in MATLAB.
 Global configuration variables such as Gamma criteria and the expected beam on time can be modified by changing the values in `FieldUniformity_OpeningFcn` prior to execution.
 A log file will automatically be created in the same directory and can be used for troubleshooting.
 For instructions on acquiring the input data, see [Measurement Instructions](README.md#measurement-instructions).
 For information about software version and configuration pre-requisities, see [Compatibility and Requirements](README.md#compatibility-and-requirements).

 ## Compatibility and Requirements

-This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear IC Profiler software version 3.3.1.31111, and MATLAB 8.3 through 8.5.
-The Parallel Computing toolbox (versions 6.4 through 6.6 tested and a CUDA-compatible GPU are required to run GPU based interpolation (CPU interpolation is automatically supported if not present).
+This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear IC Profiler software version 3.3.1.31111 on MATLAB 8.3 through 8.5 with the Statistics toolbox (version 9.1 tested) and Image Processing toolbox (versions 9.0 and 9.1 tested).
+The Parallel Computing toolbox (version 6.4 through 6.6 tested) and a CUDA-compatible GPU are required to run GPU based interpolation (CPU interpolation is automatically supported if not present).
+The Statistics toolbox is required for reference profile matching.
+The Image Processing toolbox is required to use `dicominfo()` and `dicomread()`.

 ## Measurement Instructions